Aburaian/Electronics-Warehouse-client-side/README.md

 ## Description

 - The name of the website is Electronics Warehouse.
-As seen on this website,
+As seen on this website all electronice inventory details, price suplier name and inventory name show,

 - There are five pages , logo and website title in the menu bar.
 The name of the page is: Home, Manage items, Add items, Blogs, My items, login.